Jonah 4- Bad Attitudes

 Buy Nine Angry Men

-Photo by Jim Tracy
+Photo by James Tracy

-1 But it displeased Jonah exceedingly, and he was very angry.
+1 But Jonah is very angry.

 Jonah is so disgusted with God and His mercy, he wishes for death.
 There is a great deal of pride here, also.
 He had prophesied that the city would be destroyed but now it wasn’t going to happen.

-5 So Jonah went out of the city, and sat on the east side of the city, and there made him a booth, and sat under it in the shadow, till he might see what would become of the city.
+5 So Jonah went out of the city, and sat on the east side of the city, and made himself a shelter there, and sat under it in the shade, until he saw what would happen to the city.

 He is sitting there on the hill with his arms crossed waiting for God to start throwing some lightening.
 Maybe if he sulks long enough God will kill those people?